emmanuelJet/HFA-Doc/docs/meetup/one-hour-with-github.md

 # One Hour with GitHub

+## The Brief
-One Hour with GitHub is a practical meetup for attendees to learn about Git and GitHub while contributing to OpenSource through Pull Request for the Hacktoberfest 2020 task.
+"One Hour with GitHub" is a practical meetup for attendees to learn about Git and GitHub while contributing to OpenSource, through Pull Request for the Hacktoberfest 2020 task.

 **Date**: Friday, 2nd October, 2020